rbb-dev/Open-WebUI-maintenance/README.md

 - Files in database: 312
 - Referenced in chats: 287
 - Referenced in knowledge bases: 10
-- Files with no remaining references: 15
+- Orphaned files (no remaining references): 15
 - Database records with missing files on disk: 2
 - Scope: entire workspace
 - Output limit: 25